coinvent/coinvent/architecture.md

 The Blended Concept *may* be a colimit, but it does not have to be.
 The Base Concept *may* be found via anti-unification, but it does not have to be.

-A `Partial Blend Diagram` is simply a Blend Diagram where any part may be missing or incomplete, and Concepts do not have to be consistent.
-The Partial Blend Diagram allows that blends may be developed (perhaps iteratively).
+A `Blend Diagram in Progress` is simply a Blend Diagram where any part may be missing or incomplete, and Concepts do not have to be consistent.
+The Blend Diagram in Progress allows that blends may be developed (perhaps iteratively).

 TODO Draw a diagram of this.

+<a name='languages'></a>
 ## Languages / File Formats

 Coinvent will focus on human-readable text-file formats.